 By Simon Gould

 You can’t beat running on a treadmill for good exercise.
 This is especially the case when the outside weather isn’t agreeable to running.
-Maybe you’ve just started exercising and you’re planning to start on a treadmill, you want to know how long you should run for.
-This is all dependent on the reason you’re running on the treadmill for in the first place.
+Maybe you’ve just started exercising and you’re planning to start on a treadmill, you want to know how long you should run.
+This is all dependent on the reason you’re running on the treadmill in the first place.

 How long you should treadmill run for weight loss